oguzhanceliko/OguzhanCeliko/README.md

 Here are some ideas to get you started:
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning ReactJS, React Native, NodeJS, Asp.Net Core MVC
+- 🌱 I’m currently learning ReactJS, React Native, NodeJS, Java
 - 💬 Ask me about Anything with [Instagram](https://www.instagram.com/oguzceliko/)
 - 📫 How to reach me: [Linkedln](https://www.linkedin.com/in/oguzhanceliko/)